The information on this page is a summary of the main rules and requirements of the MSCA and Citizens action and who can apply for it.

 - heighten young people’s interest in science and research careers

 Every year on the last Friday of September, the European Researchers’ Night makes science accessible to all through activities which combine education with entertainment, such as exhibitions, hands-on experiments, science shows, games, competitions, quizzes and more.

-As of the 2022-2023 editions, the European Researchers’ Night will also promote Researchers at Schools activities throughout the year.
+Since 2022, the European Researchers’ Night also promotes Researchers at Schools activities throughout the year.
 By bringing top researchers to schools, it will allow teachers and pupils to engage with them on important topics faced by our societies, such as climate change, sustainable development, health or nutrition.

-The European Researchers’ Night attracted more than 1.6 million visitors in 2019, and more than 2.3 million in 2020 (mainly online participation).
+The European Researchers’ Night attracted more than 1.3 million visitors in 2022.

 Who can apply?